 Founded in 1999, the Quality of Life Research Center (QLRC) studies the field of positive psychology—including such human strengths as creativity, engagement, intrinsic motivation, and responsibility—to understand those aspects of human experience that make life worth living.
-The center is co-directed by Mihaly Csikszentmihalyi and Jeanne Nakamura who is the current director.
+The center was co-founded by Mihaly Csikszentmihalyi and Jeanne Nakamura who is the current director.

 In the past, the study of behavior has focused mainly on what goes wrong in human affairs: aggression, mental disease, failure, and hopelessness.
 Although it is essential to study and address such pathologies, it is equally important to understand those aspects of human experience that make life worth living.
 The QLRC conducts research on such issues and provides a forum for scholars from the United States and abroad who wish to extend their studies in positive psychology.

 CGU’s graduate programs in Positive Psychology were launched in fall 2007 through the School of Social Science, Policy & Evaluation, Division of Behavioral & Organizational Sciences, and Department of Psychology.
 The PhD programs in Positive Organizational Psychology and Positive Developmental Psychology provide research training in positive psychology.
 MA concentrations in Evaluation and either Positive Organizational Psychology or Positive Developmental Psychology are also offered.